 - the Transnational Resources Centre (TRC), giving you exclusive access to over 3,000 DVDs in French, German, Italian, Spanish and Portuguese plus multimedia facilities, satellite television with integrated off-air recording facilities, video-editing software (with technical support), and DVD projection equipment.

-- At the Department of Comparative Literary Studies you will be learning from experts at the cutting edge of their fields.
+- At the Department of English and Comparative Literary Studies you will be learning from experts at the cutting edge of their fields.
 A unique focus on Shakespeare draws on our proximity to the RSC in Stratford-upon-Avon.
 Other research strengths include world and comparative literature, creative writing, poetry and poetics, drama and performance, literary and cultural theory, religion and literature.

 Dr Paul Prescott